vrunge/gfpop/README.tex.md

 A nonnegative internal parameter can thus be associated to an edge (in "up", "down" and "abs"").
 The "null" edge refers to an absence of change-point.
 This edge can be used between different states to constraint segment lengths.
 Thus our package includes the segment neighborhood algorithm for which the number of change-points is fixed.
 More details on graph construction are given in the section [Graph construction](#gc).

-### From non-constrained to constrained changepoint problem
+### The non-constrained changepoint detection problem

 The package `gfpop` is designed to segment univariate data $y_{1:n} = \{y_1,...,y_n\}$ obeying to a graph structure on segment means/parameters.
 The change-point vector $\overline{\tau} = (\tau_0 < \cdots < \tau_{k+1}) \in \mathbb{N}^{k+2}$ defines the $k+1$ segments $\{\tau_i+1,...,\tau_{i+1}\}$, $i = 0,...,k$ with fixed bounds $\tau_0 = 0$ and  $\tau_{k+1} = n$.
 We use the set $S_n = \{\hbox{change-point vector} \overline{\tau} \in \mathbb{N}^{k+2}\}$ to define the nonconstrained minimal global cost given by